newpatiente2e/docs/docs/25-form-recognizer-studio/40-label-data.md

 # Label your data

-In your project, there will be five documents, four of the documents will have an assciated purple dot to indicate the documents have need analyzed and labels.
-The fifth document need to be analyzed and labelled.
+In your project, there will be five documents, four of the documents will have an associated purple dot to indicate the documents have been analyzed and labeled.
+The fifth document needs to be analyzed and labeled.

-## Video introduction to labelling forms with Form Recognizer
+## Video introduction to labeling forms with Form Recognizer

 Watch this YouTube to understand how to label a form.
-Open the video in Youtube to watch in full screen.
+Open the video on Youtube to watch in full screen.

 <iframe width="800" height="450" src="https://www.youtube.com/embed/d1QHX47mSDo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>